avrubio/DermiCycle-Frontend/README.md

 - Product List: The application provides a list that allows users to customize their skin cycling pattern for the entire month.
 - Product Tracking: Users can input the skincare products they have for each stage and manage their routine.

+## Technologies Used
+- Angular
+- TypeScript
+- Bootstrap

 ## WireFrames

 ### Login Page